ibm-capi/psl_dma/sim/vcs/README.md

 * You can run APP in Window3 multiple times.
 When APP completes and you are not going to run it anymore, go to Window2 and Ctrl-C to terminate PSLSE.
 Then exit ncsim in Window 1.

 Use `dve` to open `vcdplus.vpd` to view the waveform.

-# Problem shooting:

-* When running your APP, see ` error while loading shared libraries: libcxl.so`:
-Solution: add `<working path>/pslse/libcxl` into your LD_LIBRARY_PATH variable.

-* If vcs run tells `AFU Server is waiting for connection on hostname:32769` but pslse is still attempting to connect AFU at 32768:
-Solution: modify `pslse/pslse/shim_host.dat` to the same number, i.e, 32769